kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/11-add-animation/03-add-spinners-when-loading.md

 4. Command click each link that has `if (loading) return <div>Loading...</div>;` and replace with `<Spinner />`
 5. Make sure to import `Spinner` at the top of all components that use it

+* Signup.js
+* UserSongs.js
+* AddSong.js
+* SongPage.js

 ## Run app
 `$ cd ../../` (make sure you are in app root)

 `$ npm run dev`

 ## Test
-* You should see brieg Spinner animations
+* You should see Spinner animations when pages with `Spinner` are loading data

 ## Add style to Search input
 `Search.js`